Academics

 • Grade-specific academic advisors assist parents with curricular planning, time management, and other homeschool-related questions.
 In grades 9-12, the counselor stays with the student for all four years.

 • CAK has a Learning Specialist advisor who focuses on equipping families to help their students with specific learning differences.
-We can also offer ACT accommodations, with multiple-day testing, and other standardized testing (required for grades 3, 5, and 7).
+We can also offer ACT accommodations, including multiple-day testing and other standardized tests (required for grades 3, 5, and 7, as well as once in high school).

 • We have an 8th-grade-specific advisor who helps support the entire family in transitioning to high school.

-• We offer college guidance, work with Common App, and prepare professional transcripts.
+• We offer college guidance, work with Common App, write reference letters, and prepare professional transcripts.

-• Students enrolled in our CAK Umbrella program can enroll in Day school classes à la carte (perfect for lab sciences, musical theatre, etc).
+• Students enrolled in our CAK Umbrella program can enroll in Day school classes à la carte (perfect for lab sciences, band, etc).

 CAK Homeschool Staff